-Drinking has become a pretty big deal at Disney — alcohol is now sold in so many locations, even at a number of table-service restaurants in the Magic Kingdom.
-With Disney’s recent decision to ban smoking from the theme parks we’ve heard a lot of people saying that alcohol was a larger problem and should be banned as well.
+Drinking has become a pretty big deal at Disney — alcohol is now sold in so many locations, even at a number of Table Service restaurants in the Magic Kingdom.
+When Disney made the decision to ban smoking from the theme parks many people shared their thoughts that alcohol was a larger problem and should be banned as well.

 Interestingly enough, Disney already does a pretty good job of monitoring alcohol consumption in its parks.

 Disney currently sells alcohol at all four Disney World theme parks.
 Of course, at the Magic Kingdom alcohol is only served at table-service dining locations — click here to view the locations.
 At every other Walt Disney World theme park alcohol can be purchased not only at Table Service and Quick Service locations, but also multiple other kiosks and carts.
 Limited-time alcohol offerings are also part of EPCOT festivals, like the Food & Wine Festival.